antoniofractuous/automation-shell-scripting/README.md

 `cd Documents`

-Then we create a new file called "shell-scripting.pem" and we paste our private key into it:
+Then we create a new file called "shell-scripting.pem" and we paste our "id_rsa" private key into it:

-`vi shell-scripting.pem`
+`vim shell-scripting.pem`

-Now we test the shell script by connecting as "Antonio" one of the Linux users that we have just created using the script.
+Now we test the shell script by connecting as "Antonio" one of the Linux users that we have just created using our shell script.
 But before we do that, we need to protect our private key.
 So we run:

 `sudo chmod 600 shell-scripting.pem`